-I wanted to utilize the amazing beach we have and pair up our individuals with Autism with the amazing surfers.
-It felt like something that would be too much, but I just briefly mentioned the thought to a local educator at a community meeting.
-By the time I got home, the educator had returned to the school, found another parent who had a child with Autism, who happened to be volunteering at the school that day, and who happened to be an avid surfer, and emailed me immediately with his name all of his contact information.
+Eileen wanted to use our amazing beaches and partner our individuals with ASD with our amazing surfers.
+The idea seemed overwhelming but she briefly mentioned it to a local educator at a community meeting.
+By the time Eileen got home, the educator had returned to school, found another parent (Mark) who had a child with ASD who was volunteering that day at the school who happened to be a surfer, and emailed Eileen with this parent’s contact information.

-Our foremost concern was that regardless of if you knew how to surf or not, surfers and volunteers must have a heart for our individuals and be amazing with them.
-We also wanted the event to be at no cost for the families with the knowledge that raising a child today with Autism has been shown to cost $3.2 Million… we didn’t want to add to the burden of costs.
+Their foremost concern was, regardless of whether they could surf or not, the volunteers must have a heart for our participants and be amazing with them.
+They also wanted the event to be offered at no cost to the families because raising a child with autism can cost millions of dollars.
+They didn’t want Surfing for Autism to be an additional burden.

-Together with the help of additional teachers and therapists, many who gave up their last taste of freedom of the summer before returning to work, 30 individuals with Autism were provided the opportunity to surf.
-Each individual with Autism was provided with two surfers and a person who was knowledgable about Autism and together they would spend a hour in the water surfing.
-Sensory activities were also provided on the beach to provide outlets for everyone who was waiting to surf and those who were done surfing.
+Through the help of additional teachers and therapists – many who gave up their last taste of summer freedom before returning to work – individuals with ASD were offered the opportunity to surf.
+Each person on the spectrum was partnered with two surfers and a therapeutic professional and spent an hour in the water.
+Sensory activities were available on the beach for those waiting to surf and those who were done surfing.

-While everyone was prepared to come out to help the individuals with Autism…what no one was prepared for was how it would not only change the lives of those with autism…but also those who volunteered.
+Everyone was prepared to help the participants with ASD.
+What we weren’t prepared for was how this experience would not only change the lives of those with autism but also those who volunteered.

-Countless volunteers commented on how they thought they were coming for a simple surf camp and were not prepared for how it would impact them as they volunteered.
-The OBX community spirit was present and intimate as everyone cheered for loved ones and strangers as they each surfed.
-Family members were able to come together and share with others who understood.
+Volunteers commented for days how they thought they were coming for a simple “surf camp” and were not prepared for how this would impact them personally.
+The OBX community spirit was present as everyone cheered for loved ones and strangers as they surfed while families of participants had space to share with others who understood.

-We still don’t want to get so large that we lose the intimacy that has been created among the surfers, volunteers and families.
-We also added another gathering for the night before for families to gather, while siblings were also provided an opportunity to be recognized, celebrated and afforded the opportunity to go fishing through the generosity of Jennette’s Pier.
+We continue to keep the participants numbers low to keep from losing the closeness created between the surfers, volunteers, and families.
+We added a “meet and greet” gathering the night before the surfing event for families to gather while siblings of participants were recognized, celebrated, and given the opportunity to fish through the generosity of Jennette’s Pier.

-We also found that families and volunteers were not ready to leave the event; so the second year we added a banquet to provide more opportunities for everyone to connect while celebrating everyone’s accomplishments and also provided a silent auction led by Lesle Hilliker to help with offset event costs.
+Because families and volunteers weren’t ready to leave the surfing event, in 2011 we added a banquet to provide more opportunities for connecting while celebrating participant accomplishments.
+We also added a silent auction led by Lesle Hilliker to help with offset event costs.

-As a testament to how amazing the impact of this event has been is that Leslie herself doesn’t have a child with Autism, but she had to be involved and help us out.
-(We are forever grateful for her… that was, until she moved to Maui.
-Now, we’re all jealous but still try to smile as she posts pictures on Facebook.
-It’s not easy.)
+A testament to how amazing the impact of this event – Leslie herself doesn’t have a child with autism, but wanted to be involved.
+We were forever grateful for her… until she moved to Maui.
+We’re all jealous but still try to smile as she posts pictures on Facebook.
+It’s not easy.

-We are looking forward to another great year with Annual Surfing for Autism with the amazing support of our local community, the volunteers and those who donate to make this event possible for the individuals and families that we love and cherish.
+Each year, we look forward to another great Surfing for Autism event through the amazing support of our local community, volunteers, and supporters who make the event possible for individuals and families we love and cherish.

-The ripple effects from this one day are felt throughout the year and have a lasting impression on everyone involved!
+The ripple effects from this weekend are felt throughout the year and have a lasting impression on everyone involved.